 The extra costs of buying a home

 Before purchasing, you may be required to get a formal valuation of the property.
-Licenced valuers who base their assessments on hard evidence to assess the security value of the property will carry this out.
+Licensed valuers who base their assessments on hard evidence to assess the security value of the property will carry this out.
 A free valuation of the property is sometimes included in the home loan establishment fee by your home loan provider.

-This is a state government fee for registering the loan, and allows future buyers to search and see if there are any claims on it.
+This is a state government fee for registering the loan and allows future buyers to search and see if there are any claims on it.

 A solicitor or conveyancer is usually engaged by both the buyer and the seller to manage the process of transferring the property and ensuring contract obligations are fulfilled.
 Solicitors will also perform other searches and checks as well as providing advice to sellers and buyers throughout the process – these services may also result in additional charges.
-If you are selling a property as well as buying, you should also take into account the real estate agent’s fee, which is usually a commission based on a percentage of the value of the property being sold.
+If you are selling a property as well as buying, you should also consider the real estate agent’s fee, which is usually a commission based on a percentage of the value of the property being sold.

 Settling in costs

-Once you’ve bought your new home, there are still more costs that may need to be considered such as new furniture, new flooring or plumbing, removalist and packaging, end of lease clean from a rental, and electricity, phone and internet connections.
+Once you’ve bought your new home, there are still more costs that may need to be considered, such as new furniture, new flooring or plumbing, removalist and packaging, end of lease clean from a rental, and electricity, phone and internet connections.

-So as you can see from the list above, the costs of buying a home don’t end with the purchase price and the deposit.
+As you can see from the list above, the costs of buying a home don’t end with the purchase price and the deposit.
 Not that this should put you off from buying of course, but it’s always good to know what you’re in for, so you can plan and save the right amount of money.